-What should I do if I suspect that my loved one is currently the victim of nursing home abuse or has been the victim of nursing home abuse?
+What do I do if a loved one is a victim of nursing home abuse?

 Contact an experienced Madison nursing home abuse attorney.
 The nursing home abuse lawyers of Boller & Vaughan LLC are dedicated to stamping out long-term care abuse and neglect and we have a reputation in the state of Wisconsin and nationwide for our expertise with nursing home negligence and abuse cases.
 We can help you get the compensation you need and deserve.

 If you think the abuse is occurring right now, it is imperative that you take immediate action.
 Nursing home neglect and abuse injuries can turn fatal in an instant.
 You need to get your loved one out of there and into a safe facility right away.

 What should I do if I suspect nursing home abuse?

 You should report it to the long-term care ombudsman, State licensing agency and the Department of Health and Family Services.
 If you are uncertain and hesitant to make a report, explain your uncertainty but do not hesitate to let someone know about your concerns.
 It could save lives.